 "Across Ease My Mind, Anne writes about the highs and lows of love with insight that exceeds her years.
 Her soprano is reminiscent of Emmylou Harris and Dolly Parton, and her songwriting shows promise of reaching those heights, too."

 "When a line of hers strikes you, when a melody lifts you, when her voice stops you in your tracks, you feel she's igniting feeling in you that's been burning in her.
 Every song on Anne's debut is strong, and several are stunners, which I mean literally: Listening to "The Haunting" while doing dishes, I had to stop and sit down and play the song again.
 Even at her saddest, they ramble with ragged power.”

 - Alan Scherstuhl, The Village Voice - Top Country Albums of 2014

 RECENT NEWS AND HIGHLIGHTS

-- Michaela's recently released Bright Lights and the Fame received coverage in the New York Times and was featured on NPR's "Songs We Love!"
+Michaela's most recent album Bright Lights and the Fame received coverage in the New York Times, Rolling Stone Country, Noisey, Stereogum, the Bluegrass Situation, and was featured on NPR's "Songs We Love."
 In addition, she recorded a session with Acoustic Guitar, completed her third session with Daytrotter, and guest blogged for American Songwriter.
-On Thanksgiving, she was also featured on NPR’s All Things Considered during a ‘chain of gratitude’ that also featured Laura Mvula, Esperanza Spalding, and Corey King!
+She's also been featured on NPR’s All Things Considered during a ‘chain of gratitude’ that included Laura Mvula, Esperanza Spalding, and Corey King.